Slave to the grape – worse fates there have been!

 with the proceeds benefiting local charities.
 It is here, in the shadow of the Sacre Coeur basilica, that painters from around the world have come to show and sell their wares for hundreds of years.

 Our exchange proved brief and he, much like Lewis Caroll’s bedeviled (dare I say “harried”) time-keeper seemed late for a very important rendez-vous.
 I thanked him wholeheartedly for his insight and could not seem to extinguish my giddy smile at the happy coincidence of having been able to direct my questions about this historic vineyard that sat silently gazing at the Lapin Agile at one of its time-honored guardians.

-Before I walked away I closed my eyes and could almost picture (excusez-moi) Renoir and Matisse stumbling out of that quaint little cabaret only to find Picasso mumbling that if he could ever find it within himself to exit the establishment before Frédé began buying drinks, he would someday decorate a canvas with the Lapin Agile as its subject!
+Before I walked away I closed my eyes and could almost picture (excusez-moi) Renoir and Matisse stumbling out of that quaint little cabaret only to find Picasso, seated amidst the vines, mumbling that if he could ever find it within himself to exit the establishment before Frédé began buying drinks, he would someday decorate a canvas with the Lapin Agile as its subject!